sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 - **Upgrades crossing 3.26 -> 3.27** will require an update to Postgres 12.
     - If you are using an external database, follow the [upgrade instructions](../postgres#upgrading-external-postgresql-instances) prior to starting the upgrade procedure.
     - If you are using the provided database containers, update the `pgsql` and `codeintel-db` images to the new version prior to starting the upgrade procedure.
 These images will convert postgres 9.6 data on-disk to a Postgres 12-compatible format.
 - **Upgrades crossing 3.26 -> 3.27** will require a deprecation of TimescaleDB for codeinsights.
 This should not require special treatment from the user: the old `codeinsights-db` image is compatible with Postgres 12.
-This datababase's image should be updated with the rest of the instance after the migrator has ran successfully.
+This database's image should be updated with the rest of the instance after the migrator has ran successfully.
 - **Upgrades crossing 3.20 -> 3.21** wil require a new `codeintel-db` database.
 This database should be added to the instance prior to starting the upgrade procedure.